JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 If you had a dataset of lots of different examples of the addition operation, such as 5+5=10, the program could learn how to add numbers together that it has never seen before but not actually *do* the calculation.
 It's just rote learning.

-It should be pointed out that the program doesn't actually carry out the calculation of *1+1*, all it does it map the inputs to outputs.
-If you had a dataset of lots of different examples of the addition operation, such as 5+5=10, the program could learn how to add numbers together but not actually *do* the calculation.
-It's just rote learning.

 *Note: It is possible to use ML to learn how to carry out the calcultions but that is rather advanced.*

 Here's a really shitty image of how the cost reduces as \$theta$ is changed - the function is supposed to be parabolic but looks hyperbolic because I cannot into MS Paint.